NickPyll/Microsoft-70-773-ExamPrep/README.md

   5. AC

 # Chapter 2 - Reading and Preparing Data
+  - Read supported data file formats, such as text files, SAS, and SPSS
+  - Convert data to XDF format
+  - Identify trade-offs between XDF and flat text files
+  - Read data through Open Database Connectivity (ODBC) data sources
+  - Read in files from other file systems
+  - Use an internal data frame as a data source
+  - Process data from sources that cannot be read natively by R Server
+  - Create complex formulas to perform multiple tasks in one pass through the data
+  - Subset rows of data, modify and create columns by using the **Transforms** argument
+  - Choose when to use on-the-fly transformations versus in-data transform trade-offs
+  - Handle missing values through filtering or replacement
+  - Generate a data frame or an XDF file
+  - Process dates (**POSIXct**, **POSIXlt**)
+  - Define a transform function
+  - Reshape data by using a transform function
+  - Use open source packages, such as lubridate
+  - Pass in values by using **transformVars** and **transformEnvir**
+  - Use internal **.rx** variables and functions for tasks, including cross-chunk communication
+  - Sort data in various orders, such as ascending and descending
+  - Use **rxSort** deduplication to remove duplicate values
+  - Merge data sources using **rxMerge()**
+  - Merge options and types
+  - Identify when alternatives to **rxSort** and **rxMerge** should be used
+  - Create features using RML functions, such as **featurizeText()**
+  - Create indicator variables and arrays using RML functions, such as **categorical()** and **categoricalHash()**
+  - Perform feature selection using RML functions

 ## Reading the Data

 `rxImport` - Used to import various file types into XDF format